anet-be/lua-yottadb/docs/lua-yottadb-ydbdocs.rst

 node:varname ()
 ~~~~~~~~~~~~~~~~~

-Fetch the varname of the node, i.e.  the leftmost subscript
+Fetch the varname of the node, i.e.  the leftmost subscript.